New Hampshire NASA EPSCoR

 Timeline.

-The open call for the jurisdictional selection occurs every July 1 - August 1 (of each year).
-New Hampshire institutions of higher learning interested in competing for the NH jurisdictional down-selection under this open call must submit within that time interval.
+The open call for the jurisdictional selection occurs every July 1 00:00 ET through August 1 00:01 ET of each year.
+New Hampshire institutions of higher learning interested in competing for the NH jurisdictional down-selection under this open call must submit within this specified time interval.
 For further information on what is required and submittal details for the jurisdiction-proposal please see here.
 NASA EPSCoR Areas of Interest should be referenced within the mini-proposal.

 The down-selection process will include merit and programmatic considerations.